-- 16. Address climate change to ensure that the town centre remains comfortable and safe while contributing to efforts to reduce emissions - 17.
+- 16. Address climate change to ensure that the town centre remains comfortable and safe while contributing to efforts to reduce emissions and flood risk (for example through sustainable drainage) - 17.
 Implement public realm improvements to create a more attractive and usable town centre environment - 18.
 Integrate the town centre into a multi-functional network of green infrastructure through urban greening and the creation of new green spaces - 19.
 Achieve a good balance between retaining valuable parking spaces and making efficient use of land to improve the quality of the local environment and promote sustainable modes of transport - 20.
 Promote active travel and carry out traffic management enhancements to improve air quality, safety, traffic flow and reduce congestion.